-This is a private tour and can be tailor-made to meet your exact requirements.
+This is a private tour with river cruise.
+The tour element of the holiday can be tailor-made to meet your exact requirements.
 Prices will vary depending on the number of people, length of tour, accommodation & season.
 Reductions are normally available for groups of three or more.
-Some hotels operate an additional peak pricing rate during busy times which is normally from mid December to mid January.

 Please get in touch with your dates and we will be pleased to provide you with your personal itinerary and accurate quote.